-Reporting the death of an RPS member
+Reporting the death of a member

 Reporting a death and what happens next